sunnysidedenver/regis_msds_practicum2/README.md

 # Analyzing and Predicting Wildfires in Colorado's US Forests

 ## PURPOSE
-The purpose of this project is to demonstrate proficiency in core data science/machine learning and geographic information systems (GIS) principles and skills and at the graduate school level.
+The purpose of this project is to demonstrate proficiency in core data science/machine learning and geographic information systems (GIS) principles and skills at the graduate school level.
 The project heavily uses Python, an open-source programming language, along with select Python libraries, and ArcGIS Pro, a ubiqitious GIS software platform.

 The project explores if wildfires can be predicted in US Forests in Colorado using machine learning (RandomForest classification).